Snow Removal: Roads and Sidewalks

-Property owners wishing to construct, install, relocate, excavate, remove or reset an entrance culvert to access their property must first obtain a private entrance permit from our Public Works Department to authorize such work.
-A Private Entrance Application form must be completed and submitted to the Planning Department.
+Property owners wishing to construct, install, relocate, excavate, remove or reset an entrance culvert to access their property must first obtain a Private Entrance Permit, authorized by the Public Works Department.
+A Private Entrance Application form must be completed and submitted.

 Municipal staff will determine the appropriate culvert dimensions and grades, and indicate if there are any problems with the location.
 Culvert installation will be carried out by municipally approved contractors, noting that municipal staff will continue to conduct the required inspections.

 For more information, please refer to By-law 2017/39.

 Although it is possible with proper equipment and materials, the Municipality strongly recommends hiring a qualified contractor.
 An Entrance Permit is required, regardless of who does the work.